Fellowship Training Summary by Year

 During the first two weeks of fellowship, the fellow is oriented to the hospital, the division and life as a fellow.
 We arrange small group training with expert physicians and associate staff.
 This includes training in flexible bronchoscopy using advanced simulation models, hands-on management of tracheostomies and ventilators, hands-on training on the use of various respiratory equipment such as inhalers and PEP devices, how to perform and interpret pulmonary function testing, observation of inpatient pulmonary and pulmonary ventilator service rounds, observation of specialty clinics including asthma clinic and home ventilator clinic, a detailed review of all department, house officer association and program policies and procedures, and a weekly 2-hour small group crash course on pediatric pulmonary physiology.
 By the end of orientation, fellows are well-equipped to start working independently but continue to get direct assistance and supervision from senior fellows and faculty.

-Pediatric pulmonology inpatient service
+Pediatric Pulmonology Inpatient service

-Fellows typically do 2 weeks on service at a time including one weekend.
-While on service, fellows round with the inpatient resident team, see inpatient consults and perform inpatient bronchoscopies.
-There are usually 7-10 patients admitted to the Pediatric Pulmonology service including those with asthma, cystic fibrosis, acute respiratory infections, etc. Pediatrics residents write notes and orders; the pulmonology faculty and fellow are responsible for overseeing care and providing teaching.
-Pulmonology consultations are seen in many different units of the hospital including the emergency room, the general pediatric inpatient unit, the intensive care unit, the neonatal intensive care unit and the cardiothoracic unit.
-Fellows take call from home starting at 5 pm every other night and on the weekend.
-Weekend call ends Sunday night at 5 pm.
-Pages will often come from parents requesting help for a sick child, the emergency room requesting admission, or from the pediatrics resident requesting help for a sick child admitted to the hospital.
+The inpatient service covers both the Pulmonary Inpatient Unit and the Pediatric Ventilator Unit (PVU).
+Fellows typically do 2 weeks on- service at a time including one weekend.
+While on service, fellows round with the advanced practice providers (APP) and the attending.
+There are usually 7-10 patients admitted to the Pediatric Pulmonology Inpatient Unit including those with asthma, cystic fibrosis, acute respiratory infections, etc. and 5-10 patients admitted to the PVU.
+The APP will write notes and orders; the pulmonology faculty and fellow are responsible for overseeing care and providing teaching.
+Fellows take overnight calls 2-3 nights per week and one weekend for every 2 weeks on service.
+Pages will often come from parents requesting help for a sick child, the emergency room requesting admission, or from the pediatric resident requesting help for a sick child admitted to the hospital.

-Pediatric ventilator unit service
+Pediatric Pulmonology Consult service

 Allergy elective